Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/TROUBLESHOOTING.md

 ### Socket exhaustion errors

 Applications should prefer treating the Service Bus types as singletons, creating and using a single instance through the lifetime of the application.
-Each new [ServiceBusClient][ServiceBusClient] created results in a new AMQP connection, which uses a socket.
-The [ServiceBusClient][ServiceBusClient] type manages the connection for all types created from that instance.
-Each [ServiceBusReceiver][ServiceBusReceiver], [ServiceBusSessionReceiver][ServiceBusSessionReceiver], [ServiceBusSender][ServiceBusSender], and [ServiceBusProcessor][ServiceBusProcessor] manages its own AMQP link for the associated Service Bus entity.
-When using a [ServiceBusSessionProcessor][ServiceBusSessionProcessor], multiple AMQP links may be established depending on the number of sessions that are being processed concurrently.

-The clients are safe to cache when idle; they will ensure efficient management of network, CPU, and memory use, minimizing their impact during periods of inactivity.
-It is also important that either `CloseAsync` or `DisposeAsync` be called when a client is no longer needed to ensure that network resources are properly cleaned up.
+This is important as each client type manages its connection; creating a new Service Bus client results in a new AMQP connection, which uses a socket.
+Additionally, it is essential to be aware that your client is responsible for calling close() when it is finished using a client or to use the with statement for clients so that they are automatically closed after the flow execution leaves that block.

 ### Adding components to the connection string does not work